- Many women gain weight around their midsection before, during, and after menopause.

 That being said, if you haven’t had success with lifestyle changes and still want to lose some abdominal weight, it might be time to ask a doctor for more information about which surgical procedure could be right for you.

-» To find out more about surgical weight loss and body contouring options, use Zwivel’s online directory to search for cosmetic doctors in your area.
+» To find out more about surgical weight loss and body contouring options, connect with our medical review team.